ilovelasagne/basalt/README.md

 # basalt
 A cli based lockscreen that is rock solid.
-Now with face id!
+Featuring face identification technology!